 Where & when do we meet?

 Workshops are currently running in Hampton (TW12), a location easily accessible for parents in Richmond; Kingston; Hounslow; Merton; Wandsworth; Ealing; Elmbridge or Hillingdon Boroughs.*

-The sessions are usually held on Tuesday evenings from 6-8pm or Saturdays 10-12 to accommodate the needs of working parents.
+The sessions are usually held on Tuesday or Wednesday evenings from 6-8pm or Saturdays 10-12 to accommodate the needs of working parents.
 The 4-hour workshop is completed over 2 sessions in consecutive weeks.